wri/gfw/docs/API_Documentation.md

 ### iso

-At the top layer, the `iso` key conatins an array of iso3 codes of countries that relate to this layer.
+At the top layer, the `iso` key contains an array of iso3 codes of countries that relate to this layer.
 If empty (or contains a single element: 'global') then the layer is a global layer.
 This can be used to search and filter layers by location

 ### applicationConfig